mfusillo98/se4ai/app/feature_extraction/README.md

-# Model Card for MODEL CARD: VGG16 without last dense layer
+# Model Card for VGG16 without last dense layer

 <!-- Provide a quick summary of what the model is/does.
 [Optional] -->
 It uses a powerful image model called VGG16 to extract features from images, unique characteristics that describe each image.